JulianNicholls/Modern-React-and-Redux/README.md

 ## Progress

-  107 - Pics app V2, complete
+  139 - Starting first Redux app

 For now, I have skipped the Youtube browser